Sindhuanand233672/TaskManager/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` (or the next available port if 5173 is in use).
+Opens at `http://localhost:5173` (or the next free port if that one's taken).

 ### Building for production